 1.4 Astra

 Astra is the newest, modern, and one of the best themes for Elementor.
 It has over 1+ million active installs with 3000+ reviews from happy users.
-The team behind Astra never fails to innovate and improve the offerings.
+The team behind Astra never fails to innovate and improve its offerings.
 The free version of Astra is loaded with highly useful features along with Astra Sites.
 Astra Sites is a library of free and premium page builder templates.

-Astra also offers a Premium addon, which will take your website building experience to the next level.
-It integrates well with WooCommerce along with plugins like LearnDash and LifterLMS.
+Astra also offers a Premium addon, which will take your website-building experience to the next level.
+It integrates well with WooCommerce, along with plugins like LearnDash and LifterLMS.

 1.5 OceanWP

 OceanWP is another feature-packed theme with over 600,000+ installations and 2500+ reviews.
-It has a compelling WooCommerce integration with creative features like a floating add to cart button, off-canvas filters, and a quick view option for product details.
+It has a compelling WooCommerce integration with creative features like a floating add-to-cart button, off-canvas filters, and a quick view option for product details.
 Pre-built blog layouts, extensive design options, and several extensions can help you do more with OceanWP in less time.

 2. Configure Elementor before you Get Started